mariah-smith25/TralaDebugExample-React/README.md

 ## Bug Reports/ Requested Enhancements
-## Bug Reports/ Requested Enhancements

 ### Recursive Homepage Loading
 The app now recursively queries the full sales force database, completely overloading the network.
-The app now recursively queries the full sales force database, completely overloading the network.

 ---

 ### Can’t Delete Contacts
-The backend engineer forgot to communicate that the backend now implements “soft” deletions.
-The current API doc lacks this detail.
 The backend engineer forgot to communicate that the backend now implements “soft” deletions.
 The current API doc lacks this detail.

 ---